To prepare for an emergency, every citizen and family in Stillwater should establish a personal and family disaster plan.

-Here are the six steps that you and your family should take right now to prepare:
+Here are the six steps that you and your family should take to prepare now:

 Decide where your family will regroup and how your family will make contact after a disaster.
 (Assume cell phones will not work.)